-I would like to emphasise that the 2004 Act very clearly establishes a regime for continuous disclosure to clients of information relating to costs.
-At the beginning of the matter a practitioner may not know that the other side is going to brief the most senior barrister in town.
-A practitioner can only give an estimate based on his or her experience of costs in the average kind of matter of this kind, or provide a range of estimates from the cheapest possible to the most expensive possible.
-But once a practitioner knows that the other side is hiring expensive counsel or, on the other hand, is representing themselves, an updated estimate needs to be provided.
+The 2004 Act very clearly establishes a regime for continuous disclosure to clients of information relating to costs.
+At the beginning of the matter, a practitioner may not know that the other side is going to brief the most senior barrister in town.
+So the practitioner may give an estimate based on his or her experience of costs in the average matter of this kind, or may give a range from the cheapest possible to the most expensive possible.
+But once the practitioner is aware that the other side is hiring expensive counsel (or, on the other hand, is representing themselves) then they will need to update that estimate.

 Most disputes that occur between solicitor and client involve a lack of communication with the client about costs.
 It is a very clear goal of this legislation to improve the level of communication about costs.

-The amendments in this bill will ensure that the Act will operate more smoothly on commencement.
-I understand that the Opposition does not intend to oppose this bill.
-I thank the honourable member for Epping for his support.
-This bill has been introduced to meet the requirements of the Legislative Council.
-I commend the bill to the House.
+The amendments in this Bill will ensure that the Act will operate more smoothly on commencement.

+I commend the Bill to the House.